 Black-tailed buck cruising.
 (Tom Ryle/WDFW)

-Still-hunting big timber stands during cold, rainy days is a go-to tactic for many successful blacktail hunters, regardless of weapon.
-Many of my archery bucks were taken on the ground while still-hunting during the pre-rut.
-Another go-to tactic is to use a treestand within range of a known trail intersection.
-I prefer intersections because the convergence of several trails increases my odds deer encounters.
 Rattling antlers and/or using a deer call to make soft doe bleats accounts for the majority of my blacktail shot opportunities.
 As mentioned above, target bedding areas, feed areas, and trails connecting these locations.
-Bucks will most always circle downwind of your calling location to verify the source of the sound.
+Bucks will almost always circle downwind of your calling location to verify the source of the sound.
 For this reason, I try to use terrain features, swamps, blowdowns, or other obstacles to focus a circling buck into my shooting lanes.

 Whitetail tending a doe.
 (Betty S.)